 Based on Public Key Infrastructure (PKI), two pairs of public / private keys are generated, while both the server and the device each get the public key of one and the private key of the other pair.
 For every session between the device and the server, a separate encryption key is generated based on these two pre-shared keys.

-Consequently, the gateways only serves as a pipe and are completely interchangeable during a session, resulting in roaming with infinite gateways and perfect forward secrecy.
+Consequently, the gateways only serve as a pipe and are completely interchangeable during a session, resulting in roaming with infinite gateways and perfect forward secrecy.
 Standard Bluetooth protocols only allow to establish trust from point-to-point.
 This means your devices would have to remember authentications for each gateway in the network.

 ConceRTOS is ready for secure firmware over-the-air updates.
 Updates can be distributed to devices either directly over the internet or via a gateway (e.g. smartphone).